ALL ABOUT LEMONGRASS OIL

 - Lemongrass is most commonly used to relieve digestive issues, reduce bodily aches, pains, and high temperatures, and eliminate harmful bacteria.

-HISTORY OF LEMONGRASS OIL USAGE AROUND THE WORLD
+HISTORY OF LEMONGRASS OIL

 Also referred to as Cymbopogon, Lemongrass is one of approximately 55 other species of grasses in the Poaceae family of grasses.
 Of these multiple varieties, the two most popular ones are Cymbopogon citratus and Cymbopogon flexuosus.
 Though both can be used to produce essential oils, the former is largely used for culinary purposes, whereas the latter is more popular for use in essential oils and perfumes.
 The Lemongrass herb has stalks that are fibrous and smell much like lemons.
 In an essential oil, the scent of Lemongrass is fresh and light with a hint of lemon.